-Student's eligibility for the A+ School Financial Incentives is based on their ability to maintain a 2.5 GPA, 95% attendance, good citizenship, 50 hours of unpaid tutoring, and beginning with the class of 2015 have achieved a score of proficient or advanced on the Algebra 1 End of Course exam.
-If a student does not meet the requirement of the Algebra 1 exam, he/she may establish eligibility by completing the first semester at a participating school with 12 credit hours and a 2.5 GPA.
-The first semester will not be reimbursed but will allow eligibility for the second semester.
-One of those requirements being: "a student must maintain a record of good citizenship and avoidance of the unlawful use of drugs."
+Student's eligibility for the A+ School Financial Incentives is based on their ability to meet the following six criteria:

+- Attend a designated A+ school for three (3) consecutive years prior to graduation - Graduate with a 2.5 grade point average - Have at least a 95% attendance record - Perform fifty (50) hours of unpaid tutoring - Maintain a good record of citizenship and avoid the unlawful use of drugs and/or alcohol - Have a score of proficient or advanced on the Algebra I end of course exam or a qualifying score of 17 on the ACT

+Citizenship requirements: "a student must maintain a record of good citizenship and avoidance of the unlawful use of drugs."
 The student is responsible for maintaining all of the requirements under the A+ program on a year-round basis, from the first day of school of their freshman year until their date of graduation from high school.
 In an effort to set forth the parameters of good citizenship, Green City R-1 A+ participants shall understand that the following guidelines will be followed in establishing good standing.